What Exactly is Cold Junction Compensation? How Does It Relate to the Use of Thermocouples as Temperature Sensors?

 Cold junction compensation compensates for the missing thermoelectric voltage due to the fact that the thermocouple cold end at the instrument is not at (0°C /32°F).
 This then allows electronics to use the established thermoelectric voltage tables (or polynomials) to determine the temperature at the hot end.
 Cold Junction Compensation is the reason that the thermocouple moved from the laboratory to the most widely used temperature sensor in industry today.

 You can see TEGAM Thermocouple Thermometers HERE.
-TEGAM also carries RTD Thermometers and thermistor thermometers.
-As always, if you have questions about this blog post, thermometry technology in-general, or if you wish to talk to TEGAM about our products, please contact us here.
+TEGAM also carries RTD Thermometers and Thermistor thermometers.
+As always, if you have questions about this blog post, Thermometry technology in-general, or if you wish to talk to TEGAM about our products, please Contact Us here.
+Feel free to Request a Demo of our digital thermometers or other Test & Measurement instrumentation as well.